adityam/filter/vim-README.md

 by

     \start<vimtyping>[vimrc=....]
-    ...
+    ..
     \stop<vimtyping>

-To disable loading of vimrc file, use
+To disable loading of `vimrc` file, use

      \definevimtyping
         [...]